schinns/kirby-samurai/README.md

 esy install
 ```

-Build and run the application a first time:
+Build and run the application:

 ```
 esy run